Usage of the course

 Rules of Golf

 Like all golf clubs, Trentham Golf Club plays according to the rules established by the Royal & Ancient Golf Club of St Andrews and the United States Golf Association.
-You will receive a rule book when you join but the club realises that it may take time for new golfers to become familiar with all the rules.
+The club realises that it may take time for new golfers to become familiar with all the rules.
 Feel free to ask other members or officials about any rules that you may not understand.

 The dress rules at Trentham Golf Club are generally relaxed, however, a few standards do apply.